Jamie Patrick

 Driving in Japan will feel very foreign at first, but these guidelines will help cover the basics of what’s different:

-3. No Right Turns on Red: Unlike most parts of the U.S., you cannot turn right on a red light unless explicitly permitted.
+No Left Turns on Red: Unlike most parts of the U.S. where you can turn on a red light (albeit, it's a right-hand turn since we drive on the right in the US), you cannot turn left on a red light in Japan unless explicitly permitted.
 Many intersections have enforcement cameras, so make sure that you pay attention to this rule.

 Navigating Toll Roads